Justice at Work: Labor, Civil Rights, Immigration and the Law

 Credits per quarter

-16-credit students must have arranged a 20-hour-per-week internship with a labor union, civil rights organization, immigration rights or immigrant organization, or human resources or labor relations office of a company or agency.
+Twelve and 16-credit students must have arranged a 10 to 20-hour-per-week internship with a labor union, civil rights organization, immigration rights or immigrant organization, or human resources or labor relations office of a company or agency.
+The internship must be arranged in consultation with faculty before the quarter begins.
+You must have your internship arranged in order to get faculty permission to register for 12 or 16 credits.
 Faculty will provide interested students with some sources, but students must set up their own internships, with faculty approval.

 Class Size: 30